williamjsdavis/RationalAlgebra/README.md

 <img width="589" alt="s1" src="https://user-images.githubusercontent.com/38541020/92814478-17d9db80-f378-11ea-850a-354fcf391834.png">

 How can we do operations like this, but keep the results in the rational numbers?
 Use an algorithm that defines matrix operations purely using rational numbers.
-I based the algorithms used on the some of the [linear algebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package from `Julia`.
+I based the algorithms used on the some from the [linear algebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package from `Julia`.

 ## Using the package: RationalAlgebra